List of books in The Railway Series: Stories

 James returns from the works in a red livery given to him to make him feel better after his accident.
-Unfortunately, he is rather careless with the coaches and gets into a lot of trouble with The Fat Controller after tearing a hole in one of their brake pipes.
-He is left in the shed because of it, but after making some troublesome trucks behave, he regains the trust of The Fat Controller and by pulling the Express when Gordon couldn't, he proves that he can be really useful.
+Unfortunately, he is rather careless with the coaches and gets into a lot of trouble with the Fat Controller after tearing a hole in one of their brake pipes.
+He is left in the shed because of it, but after making some troublesome trucks behave, he regains the Fat Controller's trust and by pulling the Express when Gordon couldn't, he proves that he can be really useful.